 Land tax is the first charge on the title to the land to which it relates and must be paid before ownership can change.

-If you are buying, selling or the mortgagee of a property, you can apply for a land tax clearance certificate which states whether any land tax is owed on a property.
+If you are buying or selling or are the mortgagee of a property, you can apply for a land tax clearance certificate which states whether any land tax is owed on a property.

-The liability shown in a certificate is specific to the year in which you applied, but will, if applicable, include outstanding liability from prior years.
-Buyers should be aware that if the seller has not paid the land tax owing, we will seek payment from you.
+The liability shown in a certificate is specific to the year in which you applied but will, if applicable, include outstanding liability from prior years.
+Buyers should be aware that if the seller has not paid the land tax owing, we seek payment from you.

-A purchaser must obtain their own certificate to be protected from the recovery of land tax and ensure that payment of the amount stated on the certificate is paid to the SRO within 28 days of settlement.
+A purchaser must obtain their own certificate to be protected from the recovery of land tax and ensure that the amount stated on the certificate is paid to the State Revenue Office on, or shortly after, settlement.
 Using a vendor's certificate will not protect the purchaser.

-Land tax clearance certificates issued in 2017 will only show liabilities for 2017 and any outstanding prior years.
+Land tax clearance certificates issued in 2020 only show liabilities for 2020 and any outstanding liabilities for prior years.

 Gather required information

-Before applying for a certificate, please have ready the details of the property, including address, volume and folio.
+Before applying for a certificate, have all the details of the property, including address, volume and folio, ready.

 If you are the purchaser, you will also need the vendor’s details.